One-eyed-warrior/PokeGAN/README.md

-some sample outputs from the current state of this code:
+Some sample outputs from the current state of this code:

 ![image](https://github.com/One-eyed-warrior/PokeGAN/assets/75874625/f3569968-8369-4a86-89a8-df292e75e44c)